As you learned in links, the <a>

 </nav>

-Including two identical widgets to only show one is an anti-pattern.
-The extra bytes are negligible.
-Hiding HTML content from all users by using CSS display: none is appropriate.
-The issue is that, on wide screens, the table of contents comes before #main; and on narrower screens, the table of contents is nested within #main.
-Using the keyboard to skip to content skips over the table of contents on a wide screen.
-While users are accustomed to content being responsive and changing location when they change devices or increase their font size, they do not expect the tab order to change when they do so.
+While users are accustomed to content being responsive and changing location when they change devices or increase their font size, they don't expect the tab order to change when they do so.
 Page layouts should be accessible, predictable, and consistent across a site.
 Here, the location of the table of contents is not predictable.

-If the site has a simple hierarchical directory structure, as is the case with web.dev, the breadcrumb navigation will often be composed of a link to the home, or hostname, with a link to the index file of each directory in the URL's pathname.
-The inclusion of the current page is optional and requires a little extra attention.
+If the site has a hierarchical directory structure, as is the case with web.dev, the breadcrumb navigation often includes a link to the homepage or hostname and a link to the index file of each directory in the URL path.
+Including the current page is optional and requires a little extra attention.

 const url = new URL("https://web.dev/learn/html/navigation");